phil-stein/mooh_engine/README.md

     - [ ] load cubemaps from zip
     - [ ] handle missing assets
   - [ ] hot-reload shaders
-  - [ ] make entities have 'local variables'
+  - [x] make entities have 'local variables'
     - ents have init_f and update_f, but no local data if i set speed in on init_f, it affects all entities with that init_f i also cant set it from anywhere else, unless i make a function specific to that
     - maybe make void struct with X size and cast it to ones with actual members, all ents have more data though
     - struct { int[5] }data; struc{ u32 bool vec3 }data_player,
       ((data_player)entity_t.data).member
-    - [ ] f.e. use it to set speed/orientation/target/color/.etc on projecticle
+    - [x] f.e. use it to set speed/orientation/target/color/.etc on projecticle from the players code, aka. spawn projecticle, set its data
-          from the players code, aka. spawn projecticle, set its data
+    - [x] easy with macros
   - [ ] make seperate editor map file so f.e. structures can be stored special and edited all at once ?
   - [ ] setup 32bit (-m32) : [tdm docs](https://github.com/jmeubank/tdm-distrib/blob/master/tdm64/core/README-gcc-tdm64.md)
     - [ ] reset all dynamic objects ?